Evo 2009: Street Fighter IV finals

 The Evo 2009 Street Fighter IV finals were defined by Justin Wong and Daigo Umehara.
 Wong had lost to Umehara two times before; once at the GameStop tournament in San Francisco earlier that year, and before that during their renowned match at Evo 2004.
 Wong lost to Umehara again at Evo 2009, but made his way to the grand finals of the tournament through the losers' bracket to meet Umehara again.
 Justin Wong was playing with Abel against Daigo Umehara's Ryu, but after losing his first game in the grand finals, Wong switched to the character Balrog; a character he had never been publicly seen playing before.
 Wong won three consecutive games with Balrog, earning him his first set and a bracket reset.

 In the last set of the grand finals, Wong and Umehara both won two matches, and the title hinged on the fifth and final match of the set.
 Both players were throwing out safe crouching attacks from a distance in order to chip away at the other's vitality with minimal risk.
 Wong cautiously played more aggressively as the match continued, but Umehara gained and retained the lead by parrying and punishing several of Balrog's "dash punches."
 In the end, both characters had very little vitality left and Wong decided to jump in for the final blow, a move Umehara countered with a jump-kick to Balrog's chest.
 Umehara defeated Wong again and took home the $7,000 USD cash prize.

 Results

+Legacy

+Though the Evolution Championship Series had been growing steadily for years, Evo 2009 saw the most significant surge in attendees of its era.
+Organizers Joey Cuellar and Tom Cannon remembered there being a strong divide between the existing playerbase and the newcomers, especially online.
+Older players coined the term "09er" to describe the people who started playing after the release of Super Street Fighter IV.
+Cannon said the divide diminished at live events such as Evolution.
+Competitor Peter Rosas remembered the novelty of spectators attending Evo 2009, as previous tournaments were exclusively attended by fellow competitors.
+2009 is seen as the end of a "dark age" in the fighting game community.

+Evo 2009 was the first Evolution event where match footage was made easily available on the internet.
+Cuellar stated that while they had set up a bootleg livestream at Evo 2005, the organization went all out at Evo 2009 with commentators.
+This live showcase of the competitions resulted in much more growth than presenting matches on DVD had.